gvwilson/sys-tutorial/src/virt/index.md

 [%inc docker_image_history.text %]

--   Docker images are built in layers
+-   Docker images are built in [%g docker_layer "layers" %]
 -   Layers can be shared between images to reduce disk space

 [%inc docker_system_df.text %]

 -   First line (`Images`) shows actual disk space
-    -   `df` because there's a Unix command with that name to show free disk space
+-   The name `df` comes from a Unix command with that name to show free disk space

 ## Choosing a Command

--   Add `CMD` with a list of arguments to specify default command when image runs
+-   Add `CMD` with a list of arguments to specify default command to execute when image runs

-[%inc python3_interpreter/Dockerfile %]
+[%inc python3-version/Dockerfile %]

 -   Build

-[%inc python3_interpreter_build.text %]
+[%inc python3_version_build.text %]

 -   Run

+[%inc python3_version_run.text %]

+-   But that's all we get, because all we asked for was the version
+-   So build a new image `gvwilson/python3-interactive` with this Dockerfile
+    -   Use `-i` to put Python in interactive mode

+[%inc python3-interactive/Dockerfile %]

+-   Run it like this
+    -   Use `-it` to connect standard input and output to container when it runs

-[%inc python3_interpreter_run.text %]
+[%inc python3_interactive_run.text %]

+## Copying Files Into Images

+-   [%fixme "copying files into Docker image" %]

+## Sharing Files

+-   [%fixme "explain mounts" %]

-## To Do
+## Environment Variables

--   Managing secrets (also shows up in authentication)
+-   Used to manage secrets
+-   [%fixme "explain environment variables in Docker" %]